 Obviously, you might not end up with apples to apples and that can just confuse the decision further.
 You are then left trying to determine if you’re looking at a different in cost or value.
 Are you over or under investing?
 Are you qualified to know?
 But this kind of technical analysis just distracts us from the main question: who do you want to partner with for the next 5-50 years and why?
 Does someone’s server quote have anything to do with how they will reduce problems, minimize risk, and help you take advantage of strategic technology opportunities in a year or three?

 The Problem with “Outside Looking in” Reviews

 Lastly, I’ll suggest it is risky to make IT decisions from “the outside”.
-Smart Dolphins works through our standard onboarding process and through this process we learn what a new Ally REALLY needs – it usually differs from what we would have recommended prior to this process.
+Smart Dolphins works through our standard onboarding process and through this process we learn what a new client REALLY needs – it usually differs from what we would have recommended prior to this process.
 Occasionally, a prospect has called us with their house on fire and we need to quickly assess an initial project, but we only do so with a heavy warning that we might not get this right given the lack of understanding and history.
-So, unless there is a very thorough assessment (which, if it is going to be thorough, is some form of paid IT Assessment), understand an outsider’s recommendation might be way off.
+So, unless there is a very thorough assessment (which, if it is going to be thorough, is some form of paid IT assessment), understand an outsider’s recommendation might be way off.
 And, of course, that fact opposes the reasons why some people go through the process to collect competing quotes in the first place.

 In summary, a major technology change on the horizon is an excellent time to stop and consider the overall approach to a company’s IT.
 This decision isn’t first and foremost about the technology, but about the type of IT relationship required to get the business results needed in the coming years.
 Decide who best meets those needs and then have them lead you through a thorough needs analysis and recommendation that fits their specific Standards and Best Practices so they can support it well for many years to come.
-You can then “Get out of the IT Business” and do what you do best.
+You can then “get out of the IT business” and do what you do best.